 Niantic added two new outfits to Pokemon GO, in order to celebrate the upcoming release of Pokemon Ultra Sun and Ultra Moon.
 Now the trainers in Pokemon GO can dress their avatars to look like the two main characters in the Pokemon Ultra games.
 The outfits do not offer any bonuses, making them just a simple nod to the latest game in the Sun and Moon series.

 "To celebrate the upcoming launch of Pokemon Ultra Sun and Pokemon Ultra Moon for the Nintendo 3DS family of systems, new avatar outfit items from the Alola region are now available in Pokemon GO," said a representative of The Pokemon Company.
 "Beginning today, Trainers can dress their Pokemon GO avatars in the colourful tropical outfits worn by the main male and female characters seen in the Pokemon video games launching worldwide on November 17."

 Last year's Pokemon GO Thanksgiving event started on 23 November and lasted until 30 November.
 That event doubled the amount of XP and Stardust gained when completing in-game actions.
 An official confirmation regarding the event has not been given at the time of writing.

-Niantic released the first wave of Gen 3 Pokemon during the 2017 Halloween event and it has been confirmed that more will be made available in December 2017.
+Niantic released the first wave of Gen 3 Pokemon during the and it has been confirmed that more will be made available in December 2017.
 There is no doubt in my mind that some of those Gen 3 Pokemon will be available in November, if the Thanksgiving event repeats this year.
 Here comes the perfect candidate right now:

 Legendary Pokemon Ho-Oh recently had its CP values and stats nerfed in the master game files - something that has happened in the past before a major Pokemon release.